valflrt/smarticles-fork/README.md

 cargo run -r
 ```

-## How to Use It
+## How to use the app

-First, watch it in action.
-Press the `randomize` button, which will spawn a bunch of particles with randomized settings.
-Then, press `play` to run the simulation.
+Press the `randomize` button to spawn particles from a new randomized seed.
+Then, press the `play` button to run the simulation.

 Here are the app's general controls: